Charge Your Worth: How To Price Marketing Services Based on Value, Impact, and Sustainability

 2. Consider the Market Range

 Pricing should also reflect what the market is already paying.
-Look at:
+What's the demand for your skills and services?

-Your price should reflect the level of skill and expertise you bring to the table.
+Your price should reflect the level of skill, training, and expertise you bring to the table.

 Clients pay for trust and risk reduction in their results.
 More experience in the industry or professional typically means:

-Like any industry, professionals with 10+ years experience can command premium rates.
+Like any industry, mid or senior-level professionals with 10+ years experience can command premium rates.

 4. Consider Your Operating Costs